 ACADEMIC YEAR APPLICATION

 Student deadline: Student applications open on the first day of the administrative term, and close on Monday in the second week of classes.
-The spring application period for studentswill be Tuesday, January 12 through Monday, January 25.
+The fall application period for students will be Wednesday, August 18 through Monday, August 30.

-The URAP Faculty Handbook offers an extensive description of the program, guidelines for success, and necessary forms.
+The URAP Faculty Handbook (please see below) offers an extensive description of the program, and guidelines for working with the undergraduates.

 Each semester, the URAP faculty mentor and the undergraduate apprentice must sign a Learning Contract outlining roles and expectations, whether or not they enroll for units.
 Contracts are completed online for new and continuing apprentices.